davebraze/OtoP-2/readme.md

    when calling the executable (OtoP):

    ```
-   ./OtoP -seed SEED -iter ITER -rep REP -samp SAMP -met MET -vthres VTHRES
+   ./OtoP -seed SEED -iter ITER -rep REP -samp SAMP -met MET -vthres VTHRES -recvec RECVEC
    ```

    There are default values for each parameter, so one can specify all or only some of them.

    * SEED: random seed to be used in that run.
-Default value is 0
+Default value is 0;

    * ITER: number of total iterations.
-Default value is 50000
+Default value is 50000;

-   * REP: iterations for recording the results; default value is 1000
+   * REP: iterations for recording the results; default value is 1000;

    * SAMP: sampling method (0: liner; 1: logarithm-like).
 If SAMP is set to 1, REP is no longer useful.
-Default value is 0
+Default value is 0;

    * MET: method for determining which phonemen matches the
      activation: 0: use the smallest vector-based Euclidean distance between the output and the phoneme; 1, determines whether the bit differences between the output and the phonemen are all within certain threshold (VTHRES).
-Default value is 0
+Default value is 0;

    * VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation.
-Default value is 0.5
+Default value is 0.5;

+   * RECVEC: whether (1) or not (0) record vector values of the output phonemes of training and testing examples.
+Defaluse value is 0;

    The executable will prompt the user to input an integer, which will be used as a folder name.
 Files containing information about the simulation results